-The question is, “How do you stay on track with nutrition without it effecting the enjoyability of your holiday?”
+The question is, “How do you stay on track with nutrition without it effecting the enjoyability of your holiday?”, and here are a few things that I'd recommend focussing on.

 1. Make the Decision